cldwalker/datomico/README.md

            :schemas [models.user/schema]})
 ```

-Creation, updating, deleting and querying should be easy for models:
+Creating, updating, deleting and querying should be easy for models:

 ```clojure
 (ns models.user)